 Chihuahua Sandwich

-The Chihuahua Sandwich was created by R. A. “Skeet” Noret and his wife, Sarah, at the Sky-Vue Drive In at Lamesa, Texas.
+The Chihuahua Sandwich was popularized by R. A. “Skeet” Noret and his wife, Sarah, at the Sky-Vue Drive In at Lamesa, Texas.
 The sandwich—no chihuahuas are included—contains chili, cabbage, onions, and pimento cheese in corn tostada shells.

 Defazio Family Recipes